 LibQUAL+® is a survey developed by the Association of Research Libraries to understand users' opinions of service quality.
 It assesses satisfaction with collections, services, and space.
 After we analyze survey data, we take concrete action.

 If you have any questions regarding the survey, please contact assessment.library [at] mcgill.ca

-Students and library staff members are randomly selected to participate.
-This means that not everyone will be invited to complete the survey.
+Students were randomly selected to participate.
+This means that not everyone was invited to complete the survey.
 Random selection ensures that everyone in the target population has an equal chance of being invited, and avoids biasing the results towards one particular group, or excluding another.
 The results are therefore considered representative of the McGill population, and can be generalized to everyone at a given time.

 What LibQUAL+ attempts to measure

 The survey attempts to measure how well libraries are serving their users.

 LibQUAL+ is based on research which links a person's rating of the service they have received to their personal expectations concerning the level of service they desire and the level which they consider to be the bare minimum or just acceptable.
 The survey, therefore, asks for not just one but three ratings for each question asked:

 · the minimum service level considered acceptable